 “Jingle Bell Rock” by Bobby Helms

-The song was composed by Joseph Carleton Beal (1900–1967) and James Ross Boothe (1917–1976).
-Beal was a Massachusetts-born public relations professional and longtime resident of South Ocean Avenue in Atlantic City, New Jersey, and Boothe was an American writer in the advertising business.
+It was composed by Joseph Carleton Beal (1900–1967) and James Ross Boothe (1917–1976).
+Beal was a Massachusetts-born public relations professional and longtime resident of South Ocean Avenue in Atlantic City, New Jersey.
+And Boothe was an American writer in the advertising business.

 The song’s title and some of its lyrics are an extension of the old Christmas standard, “Jingle Bells”.
 It makes brief references to other popular songs of the 1950s, such as “Rock Around the Clock”, and mentions going to a “Jingle hop”.
 An electric guitar played by Hank Garland can be heard playing the first notes of the chorus of “Jingle Bells”.
 Backup singers were the Anita Kerr Quartet.